-Despite the common refrain that no one opens emails, email marketing remains one of the best ways to market your business.
-Asking for email addresses is a way for you to form trust in your brand, and a way for you to trade valuable information to them for their contact information.
+Despite the common refrain that no one opens emails, email marketing remains one of the best ways to promote your business.
+Asking for email addresses and contact information is a way for you to form trust in your brand, and a way for you to trade valuable information with your target audience.
 An email address shared with your business is much more likely to convert into a customer than someone who has never interacted with your business at all.

 81% of small business owners say they rely on email as their primary customer acquisition method.
 Additionally, 80% of small businesses say that email marketing is their primary method for customer retention as well.
 (Quicksprout)

 This makes your email marketing strategy very important in achieving growth.
 However, there are quite a few mistakes that are commonly made in email marketing.
-Here are some good ways to make sure that you’re doing your email marketing correctly.
+Here are some good ways to make sure that you and your marketing team are doing your email marketing correctly.

-When you’re looking to set up email marketing, you want to work with a website that specializes in it.
+When you’re looking to set up email marketing, you want to work with a website that specializes in marketing your business well.
 For some free services, there are options such as MailChimp and Hubspot.
 Once you get past a certain point, you’ll need more users, more emails, or more features.
 At that point, you’ll either want to upgrade your existing service, or look into one like Convertkit or Salesforce.

 One of the best things about these services are marketing tools such as the ability to view email analytics such as open rates (percentage of recipients who opened the emails), click-through rates (percentage of people who opened the email who clicked through to the site) and other valuable metrics.
 Another great feature is marketing automation: the ability to automate certain emails such as “thank you for signing up” messages.

 Compile all the biggest news and notes from your small business and put it into a newsletter sent out at least once a month.
-Be sure to include your best blog posts as well; this can also help search engine optimization (SEO).
+Be sure to include your social media platforms and your best blog posts as well; this can also help search engine optimization (SEO).

 Because people are so heavily inundated with emails on a daily basis, they’re going to need an incentive to sign up for your list.
-Incentives tend to be valuable offers that give the user something in return for signing up.
+Incentives tend to be high quality leads or valuable offers that give the user something in return for signing up.
 Common ones include checklists, ebooks, discount codes, or free items with purchase.

 The best way to do this is to create a landing page and advertise your offer with PPC Campaigns or on social media.
 On your landing page, have a form where your potential customers enter an email.
 Then simply send them the incentive automatically.

-The other common type of email marketing campaign is more direct.
+The other common type of email marketing campaign is more direct, using positive action verbs.
+Also, creating a sense of urgency in a professional way can increase your click through rates or CTRs.
 These email campaigns use emails to turn the leads into customers.
 The messaging for those often involves discounts, sales letters, and other sales techniques.

 As mentioned previously, email services compile useful data on opens and CTR.
 This data can help you tweak your email strategy to be the best it can be.
 For example, if an email sent at 7pm on a Tuesday gets more opens than one sent at 11am on a Monday, this helps you decide what time to send your message.
-Trying different types of emails will also help (newsletters, announcements, blogs, offers, etc).
+Trying different types of emails will also help (newsletters, announcements, blogs, offers, etc.) to see which format helps increase conversion rates.

 Once you perform your tests, you can dial in on what types of emails and what word choices are best for your audience.
 Using the most effective emails as examples, you can create extremely successful campaigns.